BootstrapCMS/CMS/README.md

 1. You can set your theme in `app/config/theme.php`.
 2. You can also set your nav bar style in `app/config/theme.php`.
 3. After making theme changes, you will have to run `php artisan app:update`.

+## Setting Up Plugins

+Bootstrap CMS supports plugins through [CMS Core](https://github.com/GrahamCampbell/CMS-Core).

+1. Add the plugin's package name to your `composer.json`.
+2. Add the service provider for the plugin in`app/config/cms.php`.
+3. Run `composer update` then `php artisan app:update` to install the plugin.

+## Usage

+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Bootstrap-CMS ) for Bootstrap CMS.

 ## Updating Your Fork